 - If Frying Fish Indoors: 1-2 cups oil for deep-frying (depending on your pan), and 1/2 cup flour

 - Rinse the fish and pat dry.
 Place on a cutting board.
 Using a sharp, serrated knife, and holding the fish firmly in front of you, make 3-4 cuts on each side of the fish.
 This allows the marinade and sauce to penetrate, and also makes the fish easier to eat once cooked.
-(For an example, see cuts in the photo of the finished dish on this page)

 - Pour fish sauce marinade over the fish, roughly 1 Tbsp. of fish sauce per side.
 Allow fish sit 5-10 minutes before cooking.

 - To make the sauce, place mix all sauce ingredients together in a sauce pan.
 Place over medium heat.
 When you add the cornstarch (dissolved in water), the sauce will thicken slightly.

 - Taste-test the sauce.
 What you want is a balance of flavors - sweet, sour, salty, and spicy.
 Add more sugar if too sour, and more fish sauce if not salty enough.
 If not spicy enough, add more fresh chili or chili sauce.
 If too spicy, not to worry - once the sauce is poured over the fish, it will be less hot.